 Earlier in his evidence, Nwobu told the Court that the election went smoothly in most polling units he visited, including where he cast his vote, but “magic started happening” at the Ward Collation Centres.

-According to him, the results of the election were entered into the forms EC8A at the polling units but were not transmitted in real-time into the IReV because of the failure of the BVAS machines.
+He said the election results were entered into the forms EC8A at the polling units but were not transmitted in real time into the IReV because the BVAS machines failed.

-He told the panel that, but for his intervention, some staff of INEC would have been attacked due to their inability to upload results in real-time.
+He told the panel that, without his intervention, some INEC staff would have been attacked because they could not upload results in real time.

 “There was no real-time transmission of results as INEC promised us,” he said.

-Meanwhile, further hearing into the petition has been shifted to June 8.
+Meanwhile, further hearings into the petition have been shifted to June 8.